alifirhas/cmdk-revision/src/503-519/514-Message-from-mephisto.md

 Roy nodded, yes, he remembered.

 "Trag'Oul, the guardian of the Sanctuary, is described in Rathma's book as a giant dragon, a giant dragon formed by the gathering of stars!"
 Mephisto said "She is with the Sanctuary.
 It appeared when the land was created, and even Inarius and Lilith, who created Sanctuary at the time, didn't know her existence, and we didn't know it at the beginning.
 It was only after the appearance of the Necromancer that we discovered this guardian, She rarely appears in front of the world.
 She is never interested in the war between angels and demons.
 She is only dedicated to guarding the balance of Sanctuary.
-This balance is likely to be broken when you capture the high heaven.
+This balance is likely to be broken when you capture the High Heaven.
 At that time, she It is very likely that they will intervene!"

 "Is Trag'Oul very powerful?"
 Roy asked.